finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
-        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Valuation Point data
+        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Valuation Point data.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Fund definition.
 Defaults to returning the latest version of the Fund definition if not specified.
-        String navTypeCode = "navTypeCode_example"; // String | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // ValuationPointDataResponse result = apiInstance.getValuationPointData(scope, code, valuationPointDataQueryParameters, asAt, navTypeCode).execute(opts);